Tempo · BPM page

 How do I transition between 180 and 182 BPM?

 A 2 BPM difference is easily managed with your pitch fader or sync function.
-Focus on harmonic compatibility using the Camelot wheel — matching keys matters more than a small BPM gap.
+Focus on harmonic compatibility using the Camelot wheel — matching keys matter more than a small BPM gap.
 Use Mixgraph's chemistry scoring to find the best matches.

-About 180 BPM in DJ Mixing
+About 180 BPM in DJ mixing

 180 BPM is a high-energy tempo that drives intense dancefloor experiences.
 DJs often use this tempo to maintain consistent energy and keep the crowd moving.